recsys2019submission/training/data_generation/fractal_graph_expansions/README.md

 See the License for the specific language governing permissions and limitations under the License.

-This is a directory used to produce larger versions of MovieLens through fractal expansions.
-The expansion is stochastic, see equation (2) and algorithm (1) in https://arxiv.org/abs/1901.08910 for more details (temporary, to be replaced by white paper).
-The ratings are binarized, each rating becoming 1.

 If you use this data please cite:
   * https://dl.acm.org/citation.cfm?doid=2866565.2827872
-  * https://arxiv.org/abs/1901.08910 (temporary, to be replaced by white paper)

 Dependencies:
   * numpy (tested with version 1.16.1)